Gankare/portfolio/Frostfall/README.md

 ---

 ## - Widgets and menus
 When first making the widgets, my goal was to have them all in world space as 3D texts, but for some reason it only worked in the editor and not when I built the game.
-With limited time, I decided to make the menu and pause menu 2D like most UI, even if it does not fit in with the rest of the game.
+With limited time, I decided to make the menu and pause menu 2D like most UI, even if it's not what I originally wanted for the game.

 This is how the 3D pausemenu looked before, in the editor:
  <img src="/Frostfall/Images/3DPauseMenu.png" alt="3D_PauseMenu" width="700" height="450">